danwfreeman/inp-fix-demo/Jira - Requirements.md

 #### Effort:
 - Issue #1: Medium effort.
 It involves locating multiple read/write calculation calls and resolving layout thrashing issues.
 This is more mechanical but likely require many changes throughout the system code.

 - Issue #2: Medium effort.
-The developer must locate the relevant functions in dillards.js (see `solutions.md`) and apply setTimeout() or other main-thread yielding methods.
-This will require local testing and iteration.
+The developer must locate the relevant functions in dillards.js (see `solutions.md`) and apply setTimeout() to allow for main thread yielding.
+This will require iterating on local testing to ensure long tasks are reduced significantly in the performance profiles

 #### Code Snippet:
 - see /src/ for the 2 .js files that contain the current code and suggested new code as snippets